mars-sim/mars-sim/README.md

 #### For macOS

-1. The directory of JDK is at `Library/Java/JavaVirtualMachines/jdk-12.jdk/Contents/Home`.
+1. Check if the directory of JDK is at `Library/Java/JavaVirtualMachines/jdk-14.jdk/Contents/Home`.
 See [DZone](https://dzone.com/articles/installing-openjdk-13-on-macos) for more instructions.

 2. Enter `/usr/libexec/java_home -V` to find out which version of Java you have installed.